Arnold-In-Tech/yolo-microservice/README.md

 - The actions to be executed are defined in "main.yml"

 ### Actions for backed-deployment and frontend-deployment roles:
-- Pulls the backend repository from Dockerhub into /home/vagrant
+- Pulls the backend repository from Dockerhub
+- Ensure the network 'app-net' exists
-- Creates Node.js Backend Container
+- Creates Node.js Backend Container from the pulled image
-- The image is already installed with necessary dependencies (e.g., npm).
+- The image is already installed with necessary dependencies (e.g., nodejs, npm).
 - Defines access network name and ports
 - Starts the backend/frontend application.